fcsonline/tmux-thumbs/README.md

 ## Standalone `thumbs`

-This project started as a `tmux` plugin but after reviewing it with some friends we decided to explore all the possibilities of decopling thumbs from `tmux`.
+This project started as a `tmux` plugin but after reviewing it with some friends we decided to explore all the possibilities of decoupling thumbs from `tmux`.
 You can install it with a simple command:

 ```